If you look at a person’s daily routines and actions, you’ll likely be able to tell a lot about their health, wealth, and happiness.

 This one is easier said than done, I hear you.
 But here’s the thing: taking things personally can be our biggest energy suck.
 It can literally change our entire mood by riding off of someone’s else’s vibe and then feeling like YOU’VE done something wrong.
 You then can start to feel resentful or like you’ve offended someone, when most of the time it wasn’t even about you at all.

-IT’S COVID – the world is walking around more on edge, more pissed off these days.
+We’ve been living through a global pandemic – the world is walking around more on edge, more pissed off these days.
 Chances are, their mood towards you HAVE NOTHING TO DO WITH YOU.

 What you can do?
 Remember, it’s most like likely about them and not you.
 Stop taking things so personally.
 You do you, boo.
 Most people are dealing with their own shit right now, so please take people’s moods these days with a grain of salt.